 ScienceLogic has contracted with companies in both the U.S. and U.K. in order to achieve a global perspective on the evolving security landscape.
 These companies conduct thorough scans of the ScienceLogic platform with a suite of commercially-available tools (Burp, Nessus, Nikto, Nexpose, Netsparker), as well as proprietary test methods.

-To offer complete transparency, ScienceLogic can provide customers with results of these external penetration tests under non-disclosure agreement, upon request.
+To offer complete transparency, ScienceLogic can provide customers with executive summary of the results of these external penetration tests under non-disclosure agreement, upon request.

 In addition, ScienceLogic customers with specific security obligations sometimes perform additional penetration tests tailored to their unique requirements.
 These companies report their findings back to ScienceLogic’s security team for consideration.